neizerth/ArkhamInvestigator/README.md

 ## Translations

-1. Copy [slices/modules/core/i18n/shared/config/translations/en.json](./slices/modules/core/i18n/shared/config/translations/en.json) and rename it to your locale's ISO-639 code.
+1. Copy [assets/i18n/core/en.json](./assets/i18n/core/en.json) and rename it to your locale's ISO-639 code.
+2. Copy [assets/i18n/loading/en.json](./assets/i18n/loading/en.json) and rename it to your locale's ISO-639 code.
 2. Prefix your commit with `feat: ` or `fix: `
 2. Translate and open a PR.